 Extraordinary Optional Redemption.
-The Series 2015B Bonds are subject to redemption with funds at the option and direction of KMPA, as a whole or in part, at par plus accrued
+The Series 2015A Bonds shall be subject to redemption with funds at the option and direction of KMPA, as a whole or in part, at par plus accrued interest to the redemption date, on the 95th day after the date the Trustee receives written notice of the occurrence of any of the following events:

-- (i) the PSEC shall have been substantially damaged or destroyed to such extent that, in the opinion of KMPA filed with the Trustee, it is not practicable or economically feasible to rebuild, repair or restore the damaged property within a reasonable period of time and KMPA will be prevented from carrying out its normal operations for a period of at least six months, or - (ii) a portion of the PSEC shall have been substantially damaged or destroyed to such extent that, in the opinion of KMPA filed with the Trustee, it is not practicable or economically feasible to rebuild, repair or restore that portion of the PSEC so damaged; provided however, that the Series 2015B Bonds called for redemption shall not be redeemed in whole but shall be redeemed in part with the amount of funds remaining from the receipt of any insurance proceeds, after the costs of any such rebuilds, repairs or restorations that, in the opinion of KMPA filed with the Trustee, are determined to be economically feasible and shall have been made, or - (iii) title to or the temporary use of all or substantially all of the PSEC (i) shall be taken under a valid and lawful exercise of the power of eminent domain or (ii) shall be denied by the failure of any license, permit or other form of approval to be issued by a governmental authority such as results or is likely to result (in the reasonable opinion of KMPA), in KMPA being thereby prevented from (y) carrying out its normal operations at the PSEC for a period of at least six consecutive months or (z) selling power or energy generated by the PSEC at levels which in the opinion of KMPA, confirmed by an Independent Consultant, to make all or a portion of the PSEC not economically feasible.
+- (a) PSEC shall have been substantially damaged or destroyed to such extent that, in the opinion of KMPA filed with the Trustee, it is not practicable or economically feasible to rebuild, repair or restore the damaged property within a reasonable period of time and KMPA will be prevented from carrying out its normal operations for a period of at least six months, or - (b) a portion of PSEC shall have been substantially damaged or destroyed to such extent that, in the opinion of KMPA filed with the Trustee, it is not practicable or economically feasible to rebuild, repair or restore that portion of PSEC so damaged; provided, however, that the Bonds called for redemption pursuant to this subparagraph shall not be redeemed in whole but shall be redeemed in part with the amount of funds remaining from the receipt of any insurance proceeds, after the costs of any such rebuilds, repairs or restorations that in the opinion of KMPA filed with the Trustee, are determined to be economically feasible and shall have been made, or - (c) title to or the temporary use of all or substantially all of PSEC (i) shall be taken under a valid and lawful exercise of the power of eminent domain or (ii) shall be denied by the failure of any license, permit or other form of approval to be issued by a governmental authority such as results, or is likely to result (in the reasonable opinion of KMPA), in KMPA being thereby prevented from (y) carrying out its normal operations at PSEC for a period of at least six consecutive months or (z) selling power or energy generated by PSEC at levels which in the opinion of

+KMPA and confirmed by an Independent Consultant, make all or a portion of PSEC not economically feasible.